evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-demo/README.md

 $ scp dist/* ubuntu@petal.evolvedbinary.com:/www-data/petal.evolvedbinary.com/
 ```

+### 3. Configure the Petal Demo
+You need to create a file named `config.json` in `/www-data/petal.evolvedbinary.com/` to setup the confguration for Petal Demo.
+You can refer to the provided [../prosemirror-lwdita/config.json](../prosemirror-lwdita/config.json) file for guidance.

-### 3. Configure nginx for your Petal Demo website
+### 4. Configure nginx for your Petal Demo website
 We will create a website which initially is service by nginx using just HTTP.
 Later we will use certbot to generate a TLS/SSL certificate from Let's Encrypt, and reconfigure nginx to serve it using HTTPS.

 Create a new file in `/etc/nginx/sites-available/` named `petal.evolvedbinary.com.conf` with the following content: